Gaius-Augustus/BRAKER/README.md

 Runtime of this command is ~24 minutes (including the runtime of ProtHint).

-Testing BRAKER with hints from proteins of unknown evolutionary distance and RNA-Seq
+Testing BRAKER with hints from proteins of any evolutionary distance and RNA-Seq
 ------------------------------------------------------------------------------------

 The following command will test a pipeline that first trains GeneMark-ETP with protein and RNA-Seq hints and subsequently trains AUGUSTUS on the basis of GeneMark-ETP predictions.
 AUGUSTUS predictions are also performed with hints from both sources, see Figure [5](#fig4), implemented in `test3.sh`: